Ultsi00/Embed/README.md

 # embed
-Created on Linux Mint 21.2 Cinnamon using SDL2.
+Created on Linux Mint 21.2 Cinnamon.
+SDL2 framework for graphics, Piskel for creating sprites.
 Purpose was to practise cpp and SDL2.

 Embedded system visual simulator.
 User turns the device on with RETURN, and